Hughes Springs High School

 Hughes Springs High School is a public high school located in Hughes Springs, Texas (USA).
 It is classified as a 3A school by the UIL.
 The school is part of the Hughes Springs Independent School District located in southwestern Cass County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was rated "A" by the Texas Education Agency.

 Athletics

 The Hughes Springs Mustangs compete in the following sports: